-It shall be the policy of Sycamore Services, Inc. to have a statement of individuals’ rights to preserve the human rights, dignity, and safety of individuals receiving services through Sycamore Services, Inc. These rights will be made available to all individuals and shall be explained to all individuals in their mode of communication or, when appropriate, their parents/guardians/provider.
+It shall be the policy of Sycamore Services, Inc. to have a statement of individuals’ rights to preserve the human rights, dignity, and safety of individuals receiving services through Sycamore Services, Inc. Sycamore Services, Inc. shall ensure that an individual’s rights as guaranteed by the Constitution of the United States and the Constitution of Indiana are not infringed upon.
+These rights will be made available to all individuals and shall be explained to all individuals in their mode of communication or, when appropriate, their parents/guardians/provider.

 All individuals receiving services through Sycamore Services, Inc. shall have the following rights: